In earlier NICE guidance published in November 2015 apremilast was not approved for the treatment of psoriasis.

 - the disease is severe - defined as a total Psoriasis Area Severity Index (PASI) of ≥10 and a Dermatology Life Quality Index (DLQI) >10

-- treatment is stopped if inadequate response at 16 weeks - defined as:
+- treatment is stopped if there is an inadequate response at 16 weeks - an adequate response is defined as:

 - a 75% reduction in the PASI score from start of treatment or